awslabs/data-on-eks/website/docs/resources/mountpoint-s3-for-spark.md

 Deploying Mountpoint-S3 at the pod level involves using the EKS Managed Addon CSI driver with Persistent Volumes (PV) and Persistent Volume Claims (PVC) to mount an S3 bucket directly within a pod.
 This method allows for fine-grained control over which pods can access specific S3 buckets, ensuring that only the necessary workloads have access to the required data.

 Once Mountpoint-S3 is enabled and the PV is created, the S3 bucket becomes a cluster-level resource, allowing any pod to request access by creating a PVC that references the PV.
 To achieve fine-grained control over which pods can access specific PVCs, you can use service roles within namespaces.
 By assigning specific service accounts to pods and defining Role-Based Access Control (RBAC) policies, you can limit which pods can bind to certain PVCs.
 This ensures that only authorized pods can mount the S3 bucket, providing tighter security and access control compared to a host-level mount, where the hostPath is accessible to all pods on the node.

-However, when comparing this pod-level approach to mounting the S3 bucket at the host level (as in Approach 2), several key differences emerge:
-1. **Granularity of Access Control:**
-    * Pod-Level Mounting: Provides fine-grained access control through service roles and RBAC, limiting PVC access to specific pods.
-This is not possible with host-level mounts, where the mounted S3 bucket is accessible to all pods on the node.
-    * Host-Level Mounting: Simplifies configuration but lacks the granular control offered by pod-level mounting.
-2. **Scalability and Overhead:**
-    * Pod-Level Mounting: Involves managing individual PVCs, which can increase overhead in large-scale environments.
-    * Host-Level Mounting: Reduces configuration complexity but provides less isolation between pods.
-3. **Performance Considerations:**
-    * Pod-Level Mounting: Offers predictable and isolated performance for individual pods.
-    * Host-Level Mounting: May lead to contention if multiple pods on the same node access the same S3 bucket.
-4. **Flexibility and Use Cases:**
-    * Pod-Level Mounting: Best suited for use cases where different pods require access to different datasets or where strict security and compliance controls are necessary.
-    * Host-Level Mounting: Ideal for environments where all pods on a node can share the same dataset, such as when running batch processing jobs or Spark jobs that require common dependencies.

 Using this approach can also be simplified using the EKS managed Addon CSI driver.
 However, this does not support taints/tolerations and therefore cannot be used with GPUs.
 Additionally, because the pods are not sharing the mount and therefore not sharing the cache it would lead to more S3 API calls.